Passive

 Past: A new house was being built in our street.

 In all the examples above the agent is not mentioned.
-We do not know it.
+We do not know who has written the letter or opened the shop.

 Similarly: Flowers were planted in the garden.
 (We do not know who did it).